SantiagoAlarconDS/Customer-Segmentation/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── install.md         <- Detailed instructions to set up this project.
     │
-    ├── environment.yml    <- The requirements file for reproducing the analysis environment.
+    ├── environment.yml    <- The requirements file for reproducing the analysis │
-    │
     ├── .here              <- File that will stop the search if none of the other criteria │                         apply when searching head of project.